 Ladies, nowadays, have found a new love.
 They call it “Frank.”

-Frank or frankincense comes from the resin of trees of the genus Boswellia, that is typically grown in Somalia, Africa.
+Frank or about frankincense comes from the resin of trees of the genus Boswellia, that is typically grown in Somalia, Africa.
 It has two main components: alpha-pinene and limonene.
 These properties help promote enhanced function of the immune system.
 Alpha-pinene is antimicrobial (it fights off bacteria), and neuro-protective (supports the optimal brain function).
 Studies also show that people who suffer from chronic aches and pains benefit from the boswellic acids coming from frankincense.
 These acids are one of the strongest anti-inflammatory compounds.

 With these mentioned helpful uses, it is no surprise that frankincense even earned the title “King of Oils.”
 Discover three of the many reasons why it deserves this title.